TheSummxr/The-Phoenix-Protocol/README.md

 - `/hardcorereset player <player> set_limit <lives>` - Sets a custom life limit for a specific player and resets their current cycle deaths.
 - `/hardcorereset player <player> clear_limit` - Clears any custom life limit set for a specific player, returning them to the default limit.

+### Bug Feedback and Version Information

+As of right now, this mod is only avaialble for version 26.2 (as it is currently the latest non snapshot version).
+I do not plan to update this regularly unless asked to.
+I do not plan on backporting so do not create an Issue ticket unless you are requesting an update to a NEWER version.
+If you find any major bugs / issues, feel free to leave a ticket in issues and i will try to respond in a timely manner.